nicobonacorsi/e-cash-system/README.md

     - and the intermediary will earn and deposit on their account (0x1612) 32Ħ.

-Notice that wether the funds in the sender’s account are insufficient,
+Notice that if the funds in the sender’s account are insufficient,
     the transaction is declared invalid by the intermediary.
 The intermediary will get the fee anyway from the sender, if there are enough Ħ’s in the sender’s account.
 If the sender’s account cannot pay the transaction fee,